library(vcd) # Michael Friendly's package, Visualizing Categorical Data

 Value labels are similar to variable labels, but value labels are descriptions of the values a variable can take.
 Labeling values means we don’t have to remember if 1=Extremely poor and 7=Excellent or vice-versa.
 We can easily get dataset description and variables summary with info function.

 Let us manually create one such dataset, since this is a common-enough situation1 that we have survey data and then have to label the variables and the values before plotting.
-We will use the R package sjlabelled to label our data.2.
+We will use the R package labelled to label our data.2.

-# Set graph theme
+# ggplot2::theme_set(new = theme_classic(base_family = "Roboto Condensed")) # Set consistent graph theme

-variable_labels <- c("Do you practice Analytics?",
+"Do you practice Analytics?",

 "Do you code in R?",